+A set of non-preregistered robustness checks were comparatively more consistent with practically equivalent performance, although they did not fully rule out the existence of small associations between adversity exposure and working memory performance.
+First, A Bayesian reanalysis of the preregistered equivalence tests (using the same equivalence bounds) provided strong evidence in favor of the hypothesis that working memory performance was practically equivalent, in contrast to the preregistered analyses.
+Second, constraining the regression paths in the SEM to zero somewhat reduced model fit for WM capacity, but not for WM updating.
+This suggests that there may have been systematic associations with WM capacity that were smaller than the equivalence bounds used in the (Bayesian) equivalence tests.
+If true, the associations would be smaller than we expected based on the literature outlined above, and would require a larger sample size to reliably detect.
+These analyses were not part of the registered analysis protocol, and therefore should be interpreted with sufficient caution pending replication.

 The Updating Task shared a large proportion of variance with the WM capacity measures, which aligns with prior psychometric work focused on the structure of WM (Lewandowsky et al., 2010; Oberauer et al., 2000; Wilhelm et al., 2013).
 This highlights an important methodological issue for the field of adversity research, especially researchers working from adaptation frameworks, who hypothesize distinct effects of adversity on different components of WM (in contrast to deficit-oriented researchers, who expect adversity to have a negative effect on all components of WM).
 Specifically, adaptation-oriented researchers have hypothesized that certain types of adversity may enhance WM updating through developmental adaptation, while impairing WM capacity (Ellis et al., 2022; Young et al., 2018, 2022).
 So far, this hypothesis has—to our knowledge—only been tested based on raw performance on single WM updating tasks.
 However, if true, performance on single WM updating tasks may substantially underestimate positive associations between adversity and WM updating, as raw performance may be influenced by both deficit and adaptation processes (the former influencing WM capacity, inadvertently measured in WM updating tasks).
 Leveraging these psychometric insights will be pivotal to better understanding associations between adversity and WM for future studies.

 Aside from psychometric considerations, a second potential reason for the discrepancy between our findings and those from previous studies is that our investigation focused on adverse experiences in adulthood.
 In contrast, most previous studies have focused on the effects of either childhood adversity or stressful life events.
 It is possible that, relative to childhood adversity, the association between adversity in adulthood and WM varies as a function of other factors.
 For example, the association between adversity in adulthood and WM might be stronger for people who also experienced adversity during childhood, either due to early developmental calibration to chronic stress and/or due to greater lifetime exposure to stress (Hostinar & Gunnar, 2013; Shields & Slavich, 2017).